AndreasKarageorgos/Anonymous-Chat/README.md

 # Note !
 They Key file can not be send through the server for extra safety !

-exchange your keys by using pgp encryption.
+exchange your key by using pgp encryption.

  If you send it online you may want to use protonmail.